Finding the best HOB filter can be tough, especially for some beginners that may not understand what HOB stands for.

 - They are inexpensive.

-Plus, over the years the technology has improved a great deal and many hob filters are very quiet when compared to earlier versions.
+Plus, over the years, technology has improved a great deal, and many hob filters are very quiet when compared to earlier versions.

 Cleaning your hob filter is simple and listed the general steps below.
-However, this great forum post over at Aquaria Central really goes into detail and provides some awesome tips for beginners.
+However, this excellent forum post over at Aquaria Central goes into detail and provides some excellent tips for beginners.

 Here are the steps;